 The number after the decimal is just a counter.
 We call it the ID: it starts at .01 and increases with each thing you create.

 In these examples, 42.18 is the 18th thing you've saved in your 42 category.
-That might be 42 Sales proposals, in which case you might have 42.18 Go to Spain to try to sell chorizo.
+That might be 42 Sales proposals, in which case you might have 42.18 Proposal for Acme Co.

 The 3rd thing you've saved in your 12 Payroll category might be 12.03 Payroll schedule for 2017.
-That doesn't sound as exciting as the Spain thing but hey, your sales people like to get paid.
+The title of the thing doesn't link to the ID—remember, it's just a counter.